 Will I have proctored exams?

 Proctored exams are at the discretion of the instructor.
 If your class requires proctored testing, your instructor will provide information in the course syllabus.
-There are three types of proctored testing: on-campus testing arranged by the instructor, off-campus testing at an approved facility, and off-campus testing via online service provider.
+There are three types of proctored testing: on-campus testing arranged by the instructor, off-campus testing at an approved facility, and off-campus testing via an online service provider.
 Students residing at a distance will need to use off-campus options.
 These usually involve a fee that is set by the facility providing the service.
 For more information about proctored testing, see the FSU Testing Center website.

 Does my VA educational benefit cover distance learning fees?